 The Expert Panels are formed with top level executives from around the world in the areas of Investment & Risk Management, Marketing & Entrepreneurship, Technology & Innovation Management, and Global Strategy & Leadership.

-The Marcel Desautels Institute for Integrated Management is opened, bringing new, cohesive direction to the Faculty under the integrated management approach.
+Another $10 million donation from Dr. Marcel Desautels creates the Marcel Desautels Institute for Integrated Management (MDIIM) and contributes to the formation of the innovative Integrated MBA curriculum, a new, cohesive direction to the Faculty under the integrated management approach.

-The Faculty evaluates and redesigns the MBA program under the integrated management umbrellla, while adding 40 new professors.
+The Faculty evaluates and redesigns the MBA program under the integrated management umbrella, while adding 40 new professors.

 The Faculty evaluates and redesigns the Honours in Investment Management option in the BCom program.